Is Your Name Not on the Translation List?

 Vanessa

 Since Vanessa was coined by an Irishman (the author Jonathan Swift), you could consider it already Irish!
 However, we could do more traditional things to the name...
 Jonathan Swift took the name from ESther VANhomrigh--you could use the Irish for Esther, which is "Réaltín" /RAY ul tseen/...
 Or, many Vanessas I know are called simply "Nessa."
-This is an Irish name itself, the name of the mother of Conochobhar Mac Neasa, a prominent figure in Irish folklore.
-Neasa is the Irish Gaelic spelling.
+This is close to an Irish name itself, the name of the mother of Conochobhar Mac Neasa, a prominent figure in Irish folklore.
+Neasa is the Irish Gaelic spelling, and it is pronounced like /NAS a/.

 Virginia